UConn vs. UMass NCAA Football Odds, Plays and Insights | October 9, 2021

 UMass Stats and Trends

-- UMass has two wins against the spread in five games this year.

-- This season, the Minutemen have just two against the spread wins in five games as an underdog of 3.5 points or more.
+- The Minutemen have been underdogs by 3 points or more five times this year and have covered the spread twice.

-- UMass' games this season have gone over the point total three times in five opportunities (60%).
+- UMass' games this year have hit the over on three of five set point totals (60%).

 - The Minutemen have turned the ball over 10 times this season, four more turnovers than the Huskies have forced (6).